bouletta/Project_EIT_CT_2025/README.md

 │   └── __init__.py
 ├── src_aatae/                    # Additional Python drivers for reconstruction/search experiments
 │   ├── Driver_Reconstruct.py        # Example script that searches a library of pre‑computed meshes for similar EIT measurements
-│   ├── Driver_for_matlab.py         # Wrapper for calling Python reconstruction from MATLAB
-│   └── __init__.py
+│   ├── Driver_for_matlab.py         # Script for generating MATLAB data files of meshes out of `.pkl` ones  from Python │   └── __init__.py
 └── src_mat/                     # MATLAB functions used by the project
     ├── Sig_update.m                 # Update conductivity values by organ label